wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ### The scancel and squeue commands

-In addition to **sbatch** for submitting jobs, let's now use:
+In addition to **sbatch** for submitting jobs, let's now use two other Slurm commands:

   - *scancel* is used to cancel jobs.
 It takes an integer job ID as its single command-line argument.

-  - *squeue* is used to list all jobs currently in the systems, which are either pending (i.e., submitted but not running yet) or running
+  - *squeue* is used to list all jobs currently in the systems, which are either pending (i.e., submitted but not running yet) or running.

 ### Simulated scenario